Visit a fairy-tale village of traditional thatched-roof houses and step back to a bygone era

 How to Get There

-Shirakawa-go is best accessed by bus from JR Takayama.
+Shirakawa-go is best accessed by bus from Takayama.

 From Nagoya and Gifu take the JR Takayama Line to Takayama.
 Buses to Shirakawa-go leave from the Takayama Bus Center and take around 50 minutes.